KGuzikowski/GlobalData/data_gathering/data_extraction/dataset_creation/prompt.md

 - on the head and thw body find all meta tags and put on top of the text (as it's now for the head meta tags)
 - add attrs with "," and without it and test.
 - join attrs for id, class, eg. separately and separate by comma.

+set of all attrs values separated by comma seems the best